 - Read secrets of the Morris-Jumel Mansion.

-- There’s a bronze statue of him St. Luke’s Episcopal Church in Hamilton Heights, where he worshipped
+- There’s a bronze statue of Hamilton at St. Luke’s Episcopal Church in Hamilton Heights, where he worshipped

-- There’s another statue of him in front of Hamilton Hall at Columbia University, his Alma Mater, then known as Kings College.
+- There’s another Hamilton statue in front of Hamilton Hall at Columbia University, his Alma Mater, then known as Kings College.

 Aaron Burr’s Carriage House and horse stable – The Vice-President’s former “garage” in Greenwich Village is now one of the most romantic and expensive restaurants in New York City.
 One if by Land, Two if by Sea is in a landmarked building dating from 1767.
 If dinner is too pricey for you, stop in for a drink at the bar.
 Bartenders are quite used to talking about the iron rings attached to the wall, where Burr’s horses were tethered.

-photos courtesy NYC Parks Dept, Wikipedia Commons, MorrisJumel.org, National Park Service, MOAF, Federal Reserve Bank
+photos courtesy NYC Parks Dept, Wikipedia Commons, MorrisJumel.org, National Park Service, Museum of American Finance, Federal Reserve Bank